BentoGrid/Trader-Four-Column-BentoGrid/README.md

 - The component includes a variety of charts and UI elements, making it versatile for different data visualizations.
 - It's styled with TailwindCSS for easy customization and responsiveness.
-- You can further explore its functionalities and see it in action on the BentoGrid website.
+- You can further explore its functionalities and see it in action on the BentoGrid.dev website.

-Thank you for choosing FourColTrader for your project.
+Thank you for choosing Trader Bento Grid starter kit for your project.
 If you have any questions or need further assistance, feel free to reach out via the provided links.